 The tires could be a slight disadvantage to the RadRover Plus.
 Although they are the same size with a 4-inch width, Aventon describes the tires as “ebike rated”.

 Thus, they aren’t a brand name and there’s no mention of extra puncture protection (my ebike tires have “puncture protection” and I’ve had a few flats anyways).
 However, they are solid, knobby tires that can traverse any terrain.
-We just can’t compare the known quality, other than that the reviewers are happy with them).

 You’ll also get front and back fenders, integrated front and rear lights, and an advanced color display that works with Aventon’s own app.